emcrisostomo/libxdgbasedir/README.md

 `libxdgbasedir` provides the following functionality:

-  * It resolves the paths specified by the XDG Base Directory Specification.
+  * It resolves the paths specified by the _XDG Base Directory Specification_.

 Getting libxdgbasedir
 ---------------------